amruthak-256/Cu-binding-site-classification/README.md

 ## 1. Clustering of copper-binding sites

-Hierarchical agglomerative clustering of structural and biochemical features of Cu(I) and Cu(II) binding sites, resulting in a **4+9 subclass classification framework**.
+Hierarchical agglomerative clustering of structural and biochemical features of Cu(I) and Cu(II) binding sites, resulting in a **4+9 Cu binding site motif classification framework**.

 ```text
 01_clustering/